jsphpl/ansible-raspi-accesspoint/README.md

 3. Install Ansible: `sudo apt-get install ansible`
 4. Clone this Repository: `git clone https://github.com/jsphpl/ansible-raspi-accesspoint`
 5. Change into the freshly created directory: `cd ansible-raspi-accesspoint`
+6. Adjust the settings for the access point in `group_vars/all.yml`
-6. Set up the access point with the default settings: `ansible-playbook access-point.yml -e target=local`
+7. Set up the access point with the default settings: `ansible-playbook access-point.yml -e target=local`